saaste/play-docker-aws-tutorial/README.md

 CMD []
 ```

-Next open Docker Quickstart Terminal and run the following command in the `stage` directory:
+Part of the Docker Toolbox is **Docker Quickstart Terminal**.
+Open it and run the following command in the `stage` directory:

 ```
 $ docker build -t example-app-1 .